Benefits for retired members: Plan members on or before December 31, 2012

 Note

-The maximum period of pensionable service is 35 years and the average salary is calculated over the best five consecutive years.
+The maximum period of pensionable service is 35 years and the average salary is calculated over the best 5 consecutive years.
 If you retired before June 17, 1999, the average salary is calculated over a six-year period.

 Immediate annuity, deferred annuity and annual allowance

 The normal retirement age under the public service pension plan is age 60.
-If you retired at age 60 with at least two years of pensionable service, you were entitled to an immediate annuity.
+If you retired at age 60 with at least 2 years of pensionable service, you were entitled to an immediate annuity.
 An immediate annuity is also payable to plan members who retired:

 The immediate annuity is calculated the same way as explained above.